Metis (MTS) Price Tops $0.0107

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Metis was first traded on September 21st, 2020.
+Metis launched on September 21st, 2020.
 Metis’ total supply is 1,200,000,000 tokens.
 Metis’ official message board is metisofficial.medium.com.
 The official website for Metis is wemetis.com.
 Metis’ official Twitter account is @official_metis and its Facebook page is accessible here.

 Metis enables this through its proof-of-work to mine a new MTS token.
 To gain MTS tokens, users will need to complete milestones in their online courses.